-According to the provisions in the recast EIT Regulation and the EIT SIA, the seven-year assessment (2017-2023) of the third wave KIC (EIT Food) will be finalised in 2024.
-The objective of the seven-year assessments is to evaluate the EIT KICs' delivery of their strategy, main results, and impact between the year of their designation until the end of their seventh year.
-Based on a positive outcome of the assessments, the EIT may extend the Partnership Agreement (applicable under the Horizon Europe framework) for an additional seven years and therefore continue its financial support to these KICs.
 The seven-year assessments of EIT Urban Mobility and EIT Manufacturing will be conducted in 2025-2026.
 Based on the assessment reports, the EIT Governing Board will take decisions in accordance with the EIT Regulation and EIT SIA following a consultation with the MSRG on whether to continue or discontinue the EIT's financial support.
 The EIT will carry out interim reviews of EIT Health and EIT RawMaterials in 2026, covering the first three years of their second partnership agreements.
+In 2027, 3-year interim review of EIT Culture and Creativity will be launched.